+Technology innovation is accelerating at a greater pace.
+For companies to compete with the best, they have to be more innovative than ever before.
+But innovation means releasing better software to modern trends faster than ever.
+In order to create relevant software, enterprises are increasingly using adopt Agile methodologies to meet that challenge.
 Agile is essentially a fast iterative model where you can make code changes instantly and get them out for review.
 Because of large teams, budget constraints and fluctuating demands, development teams require dynamic, elastic, automated and self service infrastructures to achieve the benefits of agile methodology.
-As static resources can break the agility, many companies are looking to the cloud as a way to extend and deepen their agility.
+As static resources can break the agility, many companies are looking to the cloud as a way to extend and deepen their agile development.

 So how cloud enhances Agile development?

-The Agile approach to software development structures work into sprints, with the objective of each sprint to optimize the most important work at that time and then review and re-optimize frequently to keep software development on track and directly relevant to the business needs of the organisation.
+The Agile approach to software development structures work into sprints.
+The objective of each sprint is to optimize the most important work at that time.
+Then, it reviews and re-optimizes frequently to keep software development on track and directly relevant to the business needs of the organisation.
 Sprints are time-boxed, usually in two to four week increments.
 The concept of time-boxing forces both the technical and business teams to continuously prioritize features and defects.
 Continuous prioritization of tasks and management of all activities within a current sprint requires transparency.
 In the case of distributed teams, you may need a management tool that all team members can access.
 With the cloud model, you can provision Agile management tools within minutes and scale globally with thousands of users without having to manage IT infrastructure.

 Code Branching and Merging